TheRAVAGE/Capstone-Project-0002-Online-Resume/README.md

 # Capstone-Project-0002
-Capstone Project 0002 [The Complete 2024 Web Development Bootcamp [UDEMY]] using HTML and CSS
+A simple Resume built using HTML and CSS along with its frameworks